jasonxue1/kindergarten-puzzle/README.md

 Notes on labels

-- `shapes.json`: 可为每个形状添加可读文案 `label`（左列展示）。
+- `shapes.json`: You can set human‑readable labels per shape for export.
+  - For bilingual output, prefer `label_en` and/or `label_zh`.
+  - If only `label` is provided, it is used for Chinese; English exports will fall back to auto labels.
-- `puzzle/*.json`: 可在 `board` 中添加：
+- `puzzle/*.json`: In `board`, you may include:
-  - `label`：外框左列单行文案（适用于规则/简单外框）。
-  - `label_lines`：外框左列多行文案（优先于 `label`，适用于不规则外框，描述更完整）。
-  - 若两者均未提供，规则外框将回退为自动文案（如“外框 113×123mm（R15）”）。
+  - `label`: Single‑line text for the board (left column).
+  - `label_lines`: Multi‑line text for the board (takes precedence).
+  - If neither is provided, a default auto label is generated, e.g. "Board 113×123 mm (R15)".

 ### Full Pieces (web play layout)

 The web app still accepts the original piece‑list JSON with explicit `pieces` and positions.

 ## Export PNG

 Two ways:

 - Method 1: In the web app
-  - Click the toolbar button "下载 PNG" to download the current canvas as PNG.
+  - Click the toolbar button "Download PNG" to download the current canvas as PNG.
+The export uses the current UI language for labels.

 - Method 2: Via CLI (just)
   - From a JSON file (uses `shapes.json` by default):